mariusz-schimke/GiGraph/README.md

 ## Node

-Nodes are distinguished by their **identifiers**.
+Nodes are distinguished by their unique **identifiers**.
 The identifiers are used by edges to refer to a head and a tail node (endpoint) that they join.
 If you don't specify a **label** attribute for a node, the identifier will also be used as a label by default, when the node is visualized.

+A node does not necessarily have to be added to the nodes collection of the graph, subgraph or cluster if you are not going to set its attributes or its layout.
+As long as it is not an isolated node, which means that any edge uses it as an endpoint, it will be presented on the visualization.

 ```c#
 // add the node to the nodes collection of the graph (or subgraph/cluster)